 A change to Alaska law now gives Alaskans a choice of standard issue license plates.
 In spring 2015, you may choose between the current yellow and blue “The Last Frontier” license plate, or a grizzly bear plate modeled after the 1976 bicentennial design.

 Permanent Registration for Trailers and Older Vehicles

-If you live in an unorganized borough or an organized borough that passes an ordinance to participate, you may be eligible for permanent registration for your noncommercial trailer or 8 year-old or older vehicle beginning January 2015.
+If you live in an unorganized borough or an organized borough that passes an ordinance to participate, you may be eligible for permanent registration for your noncommercial trailer or 8 year-old (model year 2007) or older vehicle beginning January 2015.

 Road Test Waiver for Alaska’s Veterans